Code-Institute-Submissions/vegan-project/README.md

 * From the options drag or choose files, I clicked on the second one to add all my files to the project.
 * Later I scrolled down and clicked on the commit changes button to saved all this changes.

+# Host
+I hosted site in Github :
+1. I opened repository on GitHub.
+2. I went to 'Settings'
+3. Under the section "Github Pages", i selected the master branch as the source.
+Then it shows me a green confirmation "Your site is published at: https://jakub1994.github.io/vegan-project/
 # Credits
 ## Images
 1. All the pictures on the website came were downloaded from random websites: